open-mmlab/OpenPCDet/README.md

 ## Changelog
+[2023-05-xx] Added support for the multi-modal 3D object detection model [`BEVFusion`](https://arxiv.org/abs/2205.13542) on Nuscenes dataset, which fuses multi-modal information on BEV space and reaches 70.98% NDS on Nuscenes validation dataset. (see the [guideline](docs/guidelines_of_approaches/bevfusion.md) on how to train/test with BEVFusion).
+* Support multi-modal Nuscenes detection (See the [GETTING_STARTED.md](docs/GETTING_STARTED.md) to process data).
+* Support TransFusion-Lidar head, which ahcieves 69.43% NDS on Nuscenes validation dataset.

 [2023-04-02] Added support for [`VoxelNeXt`](https://github.com/dvlab-research/VoxelNeXt) on Nuscenes, Waymo, and Argoverse2 datasets.
 It is a fully sparse 3D object detection network, which is a clean sparse CNNs network and predicts 3D objects directly upon voxels.

 [2022-09-02] **NEW:** Update `OpenPCDet` to v0.6.0: